bamarasingam/btc_strats_basic/README.md

 # Price Pred

-Exploring basic strats + analysis.
+Exploring basic strats and analysis.
 - ML folder is for various machine learning strats
 - Analysis folder is for insight on returns based on EDA and various technical analysis tools